CloudReactor/docs/deployer_aws_permissions.md

 # AWS permissions required to deploy

-Generally, an admin or a power user of AWS should be able to deploy tasks using an example project.
+Generally, an admin or a power user of AWS should be able to deploy tasks using an example project or a project set up to deploy with the [aws-ecs-cloudreactor-deployer](https://github.com/CloudReactor/aws-ecs-cloudreactor-deployer) Docker image.
 However, if the AWS user account you intend to use to deploy tasks does not have sufficient permissions, deployment won't succeed.
 The exact permissions needed are: